-We are fond of applying Jer 29:11 to our lives.
-With Israel in a tough spot, the Lord says, “I know the plans I have for you … “
+We are fond of applying Jeremiah 29:11 to our lives.
+Israel is in a tough spot when the Lord says, “I know the plans I have for you … “

 This chapter is like an apple of gold in a setting of rubble.
 Jeremiah, the Lord’s spokesman, warns the nation of impending trouble.
 The leaders of the day, on the other hand, claim they have the word from the Lord and pontificate that things will be alright.

-In Jeremiah 29:5-7 the Lord tells His people to bloom where they are planted in verses 5-7:
+In Jeremiah 29:5-7 the Lord tells His people to bloom where they are planted.

-Notice that it is not “For I know the plans you have for you.”
-It is not our plans, but His plans for us that He promises to prosper.
-Jesus helps us out with what those plans are.
-After He finished the requirements to usher in the New Covenant and had not yet ascended into Heaven, Jesus tells us His plans for us:
+Notice It is not our plans, but His plans for us that He promises to prosper.
+Jesus helps us out and tells us what those plans are.
+After He finished the requirements to usher in the New Covenant, and before he ascended into Heaven, Jesus said:

-And in Matthew 28:19-20, He says, “Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
-And surely I am with you always, to the very end of the age.
-Matt 28:19-20
+And in Matthew 28:19-20, He says, “Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.”

-How ready are we to abandon our agenda for are lives and adopt His agenda for our ultimate prosperity—not necessarily in this life, but the next?
+How ready are we to abandon our agenda for our lives and adopt His agenda for our ultimate prosperity—not necessarily in this life, but the next?